system76/docs/_articles/audio.md

 rm -r ~/.config/pulse
 ```

-This will remove the user configuration files for pulseaudio.
+This will remove the user configuration files for <u>pulseaudio</u>.
 If you hear a faint rhythmic clicking noise and are not getting speaker output (you can run the sound test from the sound settings menu) this may be the issue.
 The fix is to run:

 ```
 killall pulseaudio; rm -r ~/.config/pulse/*